Ostium Documentation

 high

-The Imbalance Score is a metric developed by Ostium to measure the current overall directional exposure risk experienced by the protocol.
+The is a metric developed by Ostium to measure the current overall directional exposure risk experienced by the protocol.

 *assuming the Liquidity Buffer is empty